13 Signs of Cancer in Men You Need to Stop Ignoring

 If you’re usually healthy but notice yourself getting sick or feverish more frequently, it could be an early sign of leukemia.
 This blood cancer triggers the body to produce abnormal white blood cells, which weakens the body’s infection-fighting abilities.
 Be on the lookout for flu-like symptoms that don’t go away—it could be one of the signs of cancer in men.

-If a sore throat is nothing serious, one of our natural home remedies should be all it takes to relieve it.
+If a sore throat is nothing serious, one of our home remedies for sore throats should be all it takes to relieve it.
 However, a sore throat that persists for a few weeks and gets worse could be a symptom of throat or stomach cancer, as well as an early sign of lung cancer.

-A random bruise is probably nothing to worry about (and here’s the quickest way to get rid of it).
+A random bruise is probably nothing to worry about.
 However, if you start to notice bruises popping up all the time, especially in places you wouldn’t normally get them, like your hands or fingers, see a doctor.
 Unusual bruising can be a leukemia symptom, according to Cancer Treatment Centers of America.
 Over time, leukemia impairs the blood’s ability to carry oxygen and clot.
 Don’t miss these other 16 silent signs of leukemia.

 “Weight loss for a lot of Americans is a good thing—everyone’s dieting—but if you have less appetite when you usually have a good appetite, and there’s no big life event or problems happening to cause that, get it checked out,” says Dr. Markman.
 Losing weight can be a side effect of many different cancers such as esophageal, pancreatic, liver, and colon, but it’s an especially common symptom of leukemia or lymphoma, says Dr. Wender.
 Unexplained weight gain can signal a big problem too—it’s one of the essential medical facts doctors think you should know.